-Toryumon used to be notable for its isolationism, rarely opening its doors for wrestlers who did not come up through the Toryumon system, and even Dragon Gate retains some of it.
+Toryumon used to be notable for its isolationism, rarely opening its doors for wrestlers who did not come up through the Toryumon system or Michinoku Pro, and even Dragon Gate retains some of it.
 It sanctioned one title, the Ultimo Dragon Gym title, and promoted several others including the Universal Wrestling Association Trios Tag Titles, and the National Wrestling Alliance Welterweight Title.

 After the breakup, the Toryumon system initiated kind of its own downward spiral.
 With the failure of X, most of its wrestlers either joined Michinoku Pro in an effort to resuscitate the company (and get a home base for themselves) or tried luck in major promotion.
-In 2005, Último Dragón and his loyalists opened a new promotion created to compete with Dragon Gate, Dragondoor, but it was such a failure that its next incarnation, Pro Wrestling El Dorado, dissociated itself from Toryumon the same way Dragon Gate did (although more peacefully).
-El Dorado lasted some years more, but it folded anyways, becoming a micro-promotion named Secret Base which still works today.
+In 2005, Último Dragón and his loyalists opened a new promotion created to compete with Dragon Gate, Dragondoor, but it was such a failure that its next incarnation, Pro Wrestling El Dorado, dissociated itself from Toryumon the same way Dragon Gate did (although in friendly terms this time).
+El Dorado lasted some more years, but it folded anyways, becoming a micro-promotion named Secret Base which still works today.